MonkD3/tinyrenderer/README.md

 Object_destroy(Object_t* obj);
 ```

+> [!WARN] The destructor does not free the pointer to the structure!
+This allows to destroy stack allocated variables as well, but the pointer has to be freed afterward.

 Note that the constructor using another instance of the object :
 ```cpp
 Object(const Object &o) : f1(o.f1), f2(o.f2) ... { }